noisiver/codebase/Bash/AzerothCore/README.md

 # Information
 The purpose of this script is to fully manage realms running using AzerothCore.
 A few commands will perform every step of the setup of a realm.
-It supports running as a regular realm but also running a cluster, running multiple realms or nodes on a single system etc.
+It supports running as a regular realm or as a cluster, running multiple realms or nodes on a single system etc.

 The steps included with this script are as follows.
 - Install, and update, authserver and worldserver along with any enabled modules.